theghall/odin-nyt/README.md

 ### For The Odin Project
-## A mock up of a NYT article page; practice positioning elements
+## A mock up of a NYT article page; practice positioning elements.
+View here: https://theghall.github.io/odin-grayscale-map/